Replace a Single Missing Tooth

 The other risk of losing a molar is that the tooth it used to bite on in the opposing jaw can overgrow.
 This can cause jaw problems which can lead to tooth grinding, jaw discomfort and even headaches, neck pain and shoulder stiffness.

-For further information or to book a FREE consultation please contact the practice on 01423 565432 or through our dedicated contact page.
+For further information or to book a FREE consultation please call 01423 565432 or complete our enquiry form here.